FENCING FOOTWORKby Gennady Tyshler

 GENNADY TYSHLER, PRESIDENT OF FIE COACHING COUNCIL:

 Doctor of Pedagogic Sciences, award winning USSR coach, award winning Ukraine coach.
-His pupils won many medals at the World Championships and Olympic Games.
-Coach of the USSR National team, sabre.
+His pupils won many madals at the World Championships and Olympic Games.
+Coach of USSR National team, sabre.
 National coach for Russian Federation, epee.
-National coach for South Africa, epee, sabre, foil.
+National coach for South Africa, epee, sabre and foil.

-As the Head and Professor of the Fencing Department at the Russian University of Physical Culture, David Tyshler has prepared over 400 coaches, who are currently working in various countries and are proud to call themselves his students.
-A renowned scientist in the field of Sports, Doctor of Sciences, he has published over 170 scientific works, books and created a cycle of educational films.
+As the Head and Professor of the Fencing Department at the Russian University of Physical Culture, David Tyshler has prepared over 400 coahes, who are currently working in various countries and are proud to call themselves his students.
+A renowned Scientist in the field of sports, Doctor of Sciences, He has published over 170 Scientific works, Books and created a cycle of educational films.

 Tyshler's works have been published in the Russian, English, German, French, Spanish, Polish, Romanian and Chinese languages.
 David Tyshler has been awarded with a large number of national and international titles and government awards.
 In 1995, Tyshler was recognized as Russia's Top Scientist in the field of all Olympic sports disciplines.